What Causes Constipation? The Physiology of Colonic Transit

 Structural and Systemic Diseases

-Underlying structural issues such as intestinal obstructions, strictures, or tumors (including Colorectal Cancer) can physically block the passage of stool.
+Underlying structural problems—including intestinal obstructions, strictures, or tumors (including Colorectal Cancer)—can physically block the passage of stool.
 Systemic diseases like lupus, scleroderma, and amyloidosis can alter the connective tissue and muscle function of the gastrointestinal tract.

 Pregnancy and Hormonal Shifts

-Biological females are statistically more prone to constipation, particularly during pregnancy and the postpartum period.
-This is driven by two primary factors: Hormonal changes (specifically skyrocketing progesterone levels) naturally relax the smooth muscle tissue throughout the body, heavily reducing intestinal peristalsis.
-Additionally, as the fetus develops, the expanding uterus physically compresses the intestines and colon, creating a mechanical barrier that drastically slows the passage of waste.
+Women are statistically more prone to constipation, particularly during pregnancy and the postpartum period.
+Two factors are mainly responsible.
+First, rising progesterone levels naturally relax smooth muscle tissue throughout the body, which significantly slows intestinal peristalsis.
+Second, as the fetus grows, the expanding uterus physically compresses the intestines and colon—a mechanical barrier that further slows the passage of waste.

 Sources & Medical References: